-The number of immigrants moving to and settling in Europe has increased over the past decade, and so has the openness of Europeans to migrants and especially to refugees.
+The number of immigrants moving to and settling in Europe has increased over the past decade.
+So has the openness of Europeans to migrants and especially to refugees.
 Perhaps surprisingly, despite the rhetoric spouted by some politicians, voters have not turned against people immigrating or seeking asylum, neither after the 2008 economic crisis nor following the large numbers of refugee arrivals in 2015.
 In fact, most Europeans support the reception of refugees in Europe, but want them to be allocated fairly between Member States.
 Indeed, more and more EU citizens recognise the cultural and economic benefits of immigration and, in turn, people with a migrant background are better integrated in countries with inclusive policies.
 Nevertheless, policy-makers remain reluctant to implement welcoming measures.

 On World Refugee Day, we wonder why politicians are less bold than their constituents.